lwj1426282929/vue-press-blog/docs/guide/Vue/encoding-specification.md

-# Encoding Specification of Vue
+# Encoding Specification Of Vue

 ## File/Folder Naming

-### Single File Components
+### Single file components

-Pfz personally recommend <code>kebab-case</code> style, because of the superiority that it's easier be found when index.vue or index.js has been created in each folder.
+We personally recommend <code>kebab-case</code> style, because of the superiority that it's easier be found when index.vue or index.js has been created in each folder.
 Also it can avoid problems in case-insensitive file systems.

 Officials say single-file components should be named after <code>PascalCase</code>, That is, it always begins with a capital word ( <code>PascalCase</code> ).
 This is most friendly for code editor auto-completion because this way makes it as consistent as possible to reference components in JS(X) and templates.